sezanzeb/input-remapper/readme/development.md

 - "BrandXY Mouse" -> KEY_1, KEY_2

 There are two devices called "BrandXY Mouse", and they report different events.
-Key-mapper creates a single uinput to inject all mapped events to.
+Input-remapper creates a single uinput to inject all mapped events to.
 For example

 - BTN_LEFT -> a
 - KEY_2 -> b